 The author: Moisés Naím

-Moisés Naím is a senior associate at the Carnegie Endowment for International Peace, where his research focuses on international economics and global politics.
-The author and editor of over 10 books, his most recent "The End of Power: From Boardrooms to Battlefields and Churches to States, why being in charge isn’t what it used to be (Basic Books, 2013)."Naim is the chief international columnist for El Pais, and La Repubblica Spain’s and Italy leading newspapers and his weekly column is published worldwide.
-He is also a columnist for The Financial Times "The A-List‘.
-Before joining the Carnegie Endowment, Naim was the editor in chief of Foreign Policy magazine for fourteen years.
-Naím’s public service includes his tenure as Venezuela’s Minister of Development (Fomento) in the early 1990s, director of Venezuela’s Central Bank, and executive director of the World Bank.
-He was also a professor of business and economics and academic director of IESA, Venezuela’s main business school.
-He is the chairman of the board of both The Group of Fifty (G-50) and Population Action International and a member of the board of directors of the National Endowment for Democracy, the International Crisis Group, The Open Society Foundation.
-He also serves as director of several global corporations.
-Dr Naim holds M.Sc. and Ph.D. degrees from the Massachusetts Institute of Technology.
+Moisés Naím is a senior associate of the Carnegie Endowment for International Peace, where he deals with economic research and international politics.
+He is the author and editor of over 10 books, including recently “The End of Power: From Boardrooms to Battlefields and Churches to States, why being in charge isn't what it used to be” (Basic Books, 2013).
+Naím is the chief international columnist for El País, and his weekly column is published worldwide.
+Before starting his collaboration with the Carnegie Endowment, Naím was chief editor of Foreign Policy magazine for fourteen years.
+He has held various public positions, including that of the Minister of Development of Venezuela (Fomento) in the early 1990s, director of the Central Bank of Venezuela and executive director of the World Bank.
+He has also taught economics and business administration and was academic director at IESA, Venezuela's largest institute of administration studies.
+He holds a bachelor's degree and doctorate (PhD) from the Massachusetts Institute of Technology.